roshnidaksha/tp/docs/DeveloperGuide.md

 The abstract `Command` class has the following abstract methods:
 * `isValidParameters()`: Validates the parameters of the command.
-* `execute(InternshipList internships, UserProfile user)`: Executes the command.
+* `execute()`: Executes the command.

 ### 1. Add new Internship

 **Overview**:

-This command allows the user to add a new internship to the list of internships.
+This command allows the user to add a new internship to their list of internships.
 The new internship is immediately added to the `internships.txt` file at `../data/internships.txt`.

 **How the feature is implemented:**

-* The `AddCommand` class is an abstract class extends from the abstract class `Command`.
+* The `AddInternshipCommand` class is an abstract class that extends from another the abstract class `Command`.
-* The user can specify the type of internship as `general`, `software` or `hardware` as input.
+* The user can specify the type of internship he wants to add as `general`, `software` or `hardware` in the input.
-Each type of internship has a separate class that extends the `AddCommand` class, `AddGeneralCommand`, `AddSoftwareCommand`, and `AddHardwareCommand`.
+Each type of internship has a separate class that extends the `AddCommand` class, `AddGeneralInternshipCommand`, `AddSoftwareInternshipCommand`, and `AddHardwareInternshipCommand`.
 * These subclasses override the `isValidParameters()` and `execute()` methods to validate the parameters of the command, depending on the type of internship.
-* The `execute()` method of adds the internship to the list of internships stored in `InternshipList` which it obtains as a parameter.
+* The `execute()` method adds the new internship to the list of internships stored in `InternshipList` which it obtains as a parameter.
   * `InternshipList` class stores the list of internships as a HashMap.
-Each type of `*AddCommand` will insert the internship into the correct list.
+Each type of `Add*InternshipCommand` will insert the internship into the correct list.

 **Why is it implemented this way:**